 The first two options take place in Cambodia, more specifically in Siem Reap.
-For these types of projects, you would be working directly with our in-country Program Manager as well as the staff of our local, indigenous partner organization, Trailblazer Angkor.
+For these types of projects, you would be working directly with the staff of our local, indigenous partner organization, Trailblazer Angkor.
 Those categories are:

-1) helping our Program Manager with the management of in-country fundraising, responsible tourism, and our volunteer program.
+1) helping with the management of in-country fundraising and marketing.

-2) working with our Program Manager on projects related to strengthening and/or expanding our program work, including, but not limited to, new project design, and program monitoring and evaluation.
+2) working on projects related to strengthening and/or expanding our program work, including, but not limited to, new project design, and program monitoring and evaluation.